What is the format of the online courses?

 Can I take an online course outside of the scheduled sessions?

-Unfortunately you cannot take the course and earn a certificate of completion outside of the scheduled sessions.
+Unfortunately, you cannot take the course and earn a certificate of completion outside of the scheduled sessions.
 Outside of those dedicated times, there will be no facilitator to answer questions or grade final projects.
-You are welcome to work through the course material on your own (see course pages within the Learn PI space), however there will not be a dedicated facilitator.
+You are welcome to work through the course material on your own (see course pages in Learn PI ), however, there will not be a dedicated facilitator.

-For the courses that use an accompanying configuration in the Virtual Learning Environment, you can register for just the VLE access if you'd like to complete the course on your own outside of a scheduled session.
+If you just want to go through the course content with the optional Cloud Environment outside of a scheduled session, you can just purchase the Cloud Environment.
 Again, outside of the scheduled times, there will be no facilitator to ask questions to or to grade your final project.
 Thus, you will not earn a certificate of completion for doing this.

 What's the difference between the OSIsoft Online Courses and the OSIsoft Learning YouTube Channel?

-In general, our online courses are intended to go more in depth than the videos we have on our YouTube Channel by providing both video lectures and exercises, thus making them more like the classes we offer at our public training centers.
+In general, our online courses are intended to go more in-depth than the videos we have on our YouTube Channel by providing both video lectures and exercises, thus making them more like the classes we offer at our public training centres.
 Our Learning YouTube Channel holds over 1500 videos that focus on a specific task or feature, intended for the person who knows exactly what they are looking for and for on-the-job performance support.